 Turn off WebRTC to protect your privacy

 Concluding, it should be noted that in combination with a Virtual Private Network WebRTC should be turned off for security reasons.
-Even though most users did not have any contact with WebRTC so far, they should be aware of this tool that is activated in their browser.
+Even though most users did not have any contact with it so far, they should be aware of this tool that is activated in their browser.
 If there are complications still, there are options for both Chrome and Firefox to restore online privacy and to prevent identification of your location for your personal protection.